airsidemobile/JOSESwift/README.md

 <details>

 <summary>
-Click here for a more detailed description of verifying a serialized JWS and retrieving its message.
+Click here for a more detailed description of verifying a serialized JWS and retrieving its payload.
 </summary>

 <br>